 Hi, I’m Melissa, Founder of Powex Health and Fitness.
-I’m trying to break a mould a little about the notion of the personal trainer and the ‘fitness world’.
-I have come into this world ‘later’ in life, so I’m not 20 with a ‘banging body’ and ‘ripped’, however when I was younger, I was an active sports enthusiast in school – Netball, Hockey, Rounders, Swimming, Athletics (shot put, hurdles and 100m).
+I came into this world ‘later’ in life, so I’m not 20 with a ‘banging body’ and ‘ripped’, however when I was younger, I was an active sports enthusiast in school – Netball, Hockey, Rounders, Swimming, Athletics (shot put, hurdles and 100m).
 I was never that great at hand eye coordination sports (tennis and squash – but I’m getting better!)
-However, I was one of those ‘all rounders’, which in some ways was great, but I never got really good at one thing!
-(Hence the late start in life as a personal trainer.)

 I’ve always been interested in how people work and this has led to my studying Psychology, Psychodynamic Observation and mental health Nursing.
-I have worked in mental health for around 15 years now, predominantly with young people and including working with incredibly damaged inner city London kids.
-I have learned a lot about emotions, development of personality and how to manage really very difficult situations.
+I have worked in mental health for around 15 years now, predominantly with young people and mostly working with incredibly vulnerable and risky Inner City London teens.
+I have learned a lot about emotions, development of personality and how to manage really difficult situations.

 The next part of my story involved working towards a Doctorate in child and adolescent Psychotherapy, which I still feel very strongly about, however life events that really affected me led to a side step and training as a mental health nurse.

-I ended up becoming really quite unwell while working as a mental health nurse as I was experiencing extremely stressful environments, demands and expectations and while off sick (I’ve never been off sick other than for a few days with the flu), I thought about what I feel really passionately about… fitness and healthy lifestyle.
+I ended up becoming really quite unwell physically, while working in my first mental health nurse jobs.
+I was experiencing extremely stressful environments, demands and expectations.
+I took time off sick for the first time in my life.
+Signed off by Doctors for a month.
+Some days I could barely walk down the street for how weak I physically and mentally felt.
+I thought about what I feel really passionately about… fitness and healthy lifestyle.

-My boyfriend sometimes has taken a double take at me when I’ve put my running shoes in the bag to go on holiday….even in Copenhagen where it was FREEZING!
+My other half has taken a double take at me when I’ve put my running shoes in the bag to go on holiday….even in Copenhagen where it was FREEZING!
 But, I love running around new cities.
-I love what you can discover.
-I love knowing that I have seen a different side to a City just by planning a route and running.
-The reward for me after that, is knowing that I can eat and drink whatever I feel my body wants or needs (even if that is wine and cake!) and I don’t feel like I’m coming back from a getaway a stone heavier.
+The discovery on holiday in running shoes is incredible!
+The reward for me after that, is knowing that I can enjoy whatever I feel my body wants or needs.

 I qualified also in Kettlebells, Circuit Training, Group Classes and have a specific interest in helping you challenge your barriers to exercise.
 (I’m also First Aid qualified and insured).